jabruniessner/GeoV/README.md

 ## License

-The parts that have written are licensed under the GPL v.
+The parts that I have written are licensed under the GPL v.
 3 license found here:

 https://www.gnu.org/licenses/gpl-3.0.de.html